 Standard Adoption Date Impact AASB 17: Insurance Contracts Reporting periods on or after 1 January 2023 Adoption of this standard is not expected to have a material impact.
 AASB 2020-1: Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-Current Reporting periods on or after 1 January 2022.
 Adoption of this standard is not expected to have a material impact.
 AASB 2020-3: Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments Reporting periods on or after 1 January 2022.
 Adoption of this standard is not expected to have a material impact.
-AASB 2020-8: Amendments to Australian Accounting Standards - Interest Rate Benchmark Reform - Phase 2 Reporting periods on or after 1 January 2021.
+AASB 2021-2: Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definitions of Accounting Estimates.
+Reporting periods on or after 1 January 2023.
+Adoption of this standard is not expected to have a material impact.
+AASB 2021-6: Amendments to Australian Accounting Standards - Disclosure of Accounting Policies: Tier 2 and Other Australian Accounting Standards.
+Reporting periods on or after 1 January 2023.
+Adoption of this standard is not expected to have a material impact.
+AASB 2021-7: Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections.
+Reporting periods on or after 1 January 2023.
 Adoption of this standard is not expected to have a material impact.